ACM-SIGBED/emsoft/README.md

 # EMSOFT: International Conference on Embedded Software

 This repository contains metadata for the EMSOFT conference.
+It is used to generate the web pages at <https://www.sigbed.org/emsoft-info/>.

 Feel free to correct the content and especially to provide links to the author's versions of the articles (access must not require registration or